Q: What methods of payment do you accept?

 Q: Where should I install my indoor antenna?

-A: If you purchased a Wi-Ex zBoost product, the indoor antenna is attached to the booster so no need to read further.
-If you purchased a kit with an omni-directional dome style antenna you will want to install it in the ceiling of a common area that is centrally located within your desired coverage area.
+A: If you purchased a kit with an omni-directional dome style antenna you will want to install it in the ceiling of a common area that is centrally located within your desired coverage area.
 If you purchased a kit with a directional panel style antenna you will want to install it on the wall or ceiling facing your desired coverage area but away from the outdoor antenna.
-Remember to keep the required antenna separation distance as outline on the How Boosters Work page.
+Remember to keep the required antenna separation distance as outlined on the How Boosters Work page.

 A: The majority of the products in this store can be installed by either a professional or anyone who has experience with small home improvement projects.
 If you do not feel comfortable climbing on a roof or drilling a couple holes to route cables then, by all means, feel free to hire a handyman or consult with a friend or family member who has this type of experience.